Hot Jupiters are asynchronous rotators: Magnetic Effects

 In Equation (\ref{gamma}) integration is done over the atmosphere, rather than the entire planet since no wind is present in the bulk interior, by design.
 Our sign convention highlights that the total torque works against the dominant winds.

-Figure \ref{torque} visualizes the magnitude of the torque field, comparing treatments of the drag timescales in Equations (\ref{tau approx}) and (\ref{tau}).
+Figure \ref{torque} visualizes the magnitude of the torque field in Equation (\ref{tau}).
 The greatest contributions occur where zonal jets and higher temperatures are present.
 The right side of Figure \ref{torque} shows that the geometry of the induced current in Figure \ref{jthetazon} largely determines the geometry of the zonal torque.